Insula-Dev/Project-Sirius/README.md

 ## The Great Disappointment

 One of the developers stayed up and considered doing the Great Mergening by himself because he can't spend his time doing the right things.
 Instead he reinvented part of the bot.
 What an idiot.

+## I want to go back to a normal sleep schedule.

 # Appease Arun: Priority 1